Goodwill Tax Treatment: How Is Goodwill Taxed In a Business Sale?

 For example, if a business sells for $10M and the combined value of the first six asset classes is $7,000,000, the remaining $3,000,000 is allocated to goodwill.

 Buyers and sellers must then report how they split up the purchase price on IRS Form 8594.
-This establishes how different assets, including goodwill, are treated for tax purposes.
+This establishes how the value of each asset, including the portion attributable to the sale of goodwill, is treated for tax purposes.

 If their reports don’t match, the IRS might step in and change the values, which could mean paying more in taxes.
-That’s why it’s important to work with Purchase Price Allocation experts who can help file these forms correctly.
+That’s why it’s important to work with PPA experts who can help file these forms correctly.

 How Is Goodwill Taxed When Selling a Business?